jskov/openapi-jaxrs-client/src/docs/Configuration.md

 ## Generator options

+**generator-api-add-annotations**

+>Allows you to add annotations to each API resource class.

+>
+    default value:

 **generator-api-default-name**

 > Default name of the API file if not specified via groups in the OpenApi document.